-A student whose registration has lapsed either by the passage of time or through non-payment of fees must seek permission of the Board of Studies to register as a student for the degree.
-In such cases the Board of Studies may specify what previous periods of study, if any, may be counted towards the minimum prescribed period of study in line with the ESFA Funding Rules.
+A candidate whose registration has lapsed either by the passage of time or through non-payment of fees must seek permission of the Board of Studies to register as a candidate for the degree.
+In such cases the Board of Studies may specify what previous periods of study if any may be counted towards the minimum prescribed period of study.